HTTP-RPC/Kilo/README.md

 Service methods are defined by adding public methods to a concrete service implementation.
 All public methods defined by the class automatically become available for remote execution when the service is published, as described in the next section.
 Note that overloaded methods are not supported; every method name must be unique.

-Method arguments may numeric primitive, a boolean primitive, or `String`.
+Method arguments may be any numeric primitive, a boolean primitive, or `String`.
 Object wrappers for primitive types are also supported.
 Indexed collection arguments are specified as lists of any supported simple type (e.g. `List<Double>`), and keyed collections are specified as maps (e.g. `Map<String, Integer>`).
 Map arguments must use `String` values for keys.

 Methods may return any numeric or boolean primitive type, one of the following reference types, or `void`: